 To our dismay, our daughter descended into a deep depression during high school and attempted suicide.
 Almost overnight we went from the usual parental worries about grades and college applications to just trying to get her through her junior year of high school alive.

 My daughter’s depression would eventually lead to her questioning of gender identity.
 This was intimately connected with her mental health struggles.
-We now understand that, like many LGBT individuals struggling with the decision to come out, she was faced with what seemed like an unsolvable dilemma: Either continue to deny who she really was or come out and risk losing her entire world of family, friends, and faith.
+We now understand that, like many LGBTQ individuals struggling with the decision to come out, she was faced with what seemed like an unsolvable dilemma: Either continue to deny who she really was or come out and risk losing her entire world of family, friends, and faith.
 This inner battle drove her to consider suicide.
-The overly simplistic, often negative message about LGBT individuals from the church that was so important to her upbringing only served to aggravate that situation.
+The overly simplistic, often negative message about LGBTQ individuals from the church that was so important to her upbringing only served to aggravate that situation.

 As for my wife and me, we experienced the full range of thoughts and emotions that any parent does when a son or daughter comes out.
 There was shock at the news, a lack of understanding of gender issues, internal conflict about what the church teaches about human sexuality, confusion and guilt about what we should do as parents, profound sadness at what felt like the loss of the person who had been our son, and fear and worry for what the future would hold for her.
 There were arguments, tears, sleepless nights, and prayers—lots of prayers.